martinber/noaa-apt/docs/development.md

 - Everything on this website, built from the `/docs` folder on the repository.

-- Rustdoc documentation, generated from docstrings, built using `cargo doc --document-private-items` and available on `/target/doc/noaa-apt/index.html`
+- Rustdoc documentation, generated from docstrings, built using `cargo doc --document-private-items --open`

-- Also there are a lot of comments on the code because I tend to forget everything quite fast.
+- Also there are a lot of comments on the code because I tend to forget how it works quite fast.

 ## Code style